-How to uninstall ExpandedTask adware from your operating system?
+How to uninstall ExpandedTask adware from your operating system

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is ExpandedTask?

-ExpandedTask is a piece of dubious software.
-It is categorized as adware, and it also has browser hijacker traits.
-This app operates by delivering intrusive advertisement campaigns and making alterations to browser settings - in order to promote fake search engines.
-Additionally, most adware-types and browser hijackers collect browsing-related information.
-Since users typically download/install ExpandedTask inadvertently, it is deemed to be a PUA (Potentially Unwanted Application).
+This app operates by delivering intrusive advertisement campaigns and making alterations to browser settings to promote fake search engines.
+Additionally, most adware-type apps and browser hijackers collect browsing-related information.

-Browser hijackers reassign browsers' homepage, default search engine, and new tab/window URLs - to fake web searcher addresses.
-Hence, with such a piece of software installed: every new browser tab/window opened and search query typed into the URL bar - redirect to the address of the promoted illegitimate search engine.
-These web searchers are rarely able to provide search results, so they redirect to (or cause redirection chains ending with) Google, Bing, Yahoo, and other legitimate search engines.
-Browser hijackers can also reset any changes users try to make to their browsers and/or restrict/deny access to the browser settings.
-Therefore, recovering a hijacked browser is impossible without eliminating the software affecting it.
+Browser hijackers reassign the homepage, default search engine, and new tab/window URLs to fake search engine addresses.
+Therefore, with this software installed, each new browser tab/window opened and search query typed into the URL bar redirects to the address of the promoted bogus search engine.
+These search engines are rarely able to provide search results, and so they redirect to (or cause redirection chains ending with) Google, Bing, Yahoo, and other legitimate search engines.

-Most PUAs have data tracking abilities.
+Most PUAs have data tracking capabilities.
 They can record browsing activity (URLs visited, pages viewed, search queries typed, etc.) and collect personal information extracted from it (IP addresses, geolocations, and other details).
 The collected data is then shared with and/or sold to third parties (potentially, cyber criminals).
-In summary, unwanted software can cause system infections, financial losses, severe privacy issues, and even result in identity theft.
-To ensure device and user safety, all suspect applications and browser extensions/plug-ins must be removed immediately upon detection.

 Name | Ads by ExpandedTask |